Canadian Tribute to Human Rights: Events

-In recent years, the Monument has played host to many demonstrations related to human rights.
+The Monument has played host to many demonstrations related to human rights.
 On September 30, 1990, for example, the Monument was officially unveiled.
 This ceremony began with a ceremonial introduction by Algonquin elder William Commanda, a poignant event because the Monument is located on original land of the Algonquin people.
 The Canadian Tribute to Human Rights was officially unveiled by the Dalai Lama, who ceremoniously walked through the archway of the Monument.

 On September 24, 1998, Nelson Mandela visited the Monument to unveil a commemorative plaque honouring John Peters Humphrey, a Canadian jurist who served for twenty years as the Director of the United Nations Division of Human Rights, drafting and championing the Universal Declaration of Human Rights.
 During his remarks at the unveiling, President Mandela expressed his desire that the Monument "inspire all who see it to join hands in a partnership for world peace, prosperity, and equity."

 More recently, on June 21, 2010, the remaining Aboriginal Language Plaques were unveiled in a public ceremony.
 Speeches were delivered by The Right Honourable Michaëlle Jean and members of Aboriginal communities including Shawn Atleo, Chief of the Assembly of First Nations; Mary Simon, President of Inuit Tapiriit Kanatami; Clément Chartier, President of the Métis National Federation; and Betty Ann Lavallée, National Chief of the Congress of Aboriginal Peoples.

 In addition to these official ceremonies, the Monument is and has been the site of a variety of political and social demonstrations.
 These range from solidarity rallies for Bahrain and Palestine to commemorative tributes for victims of Stalin-induced famines in Ukraine during the 1930s.
 In November 2010, "Light for Rights" was hosted at the Monument as a means of promoting HIV/AIDS awareness.